Forrest-Z/HySLAM/README.md

 This repository contains two programs:
  - The HySLAM.
- - The Scoring Program used to calculate the ground truth.
+ - The Scoring Program -  used to calculate the ground truth.

 HySLAM builds on work by Nguyen,2006 and Rodriguez-Losada,2013.

-Datasets:
+##Datasets:
 has been designed to run on Radish datasets:
 Robotics 2D-Laser Datasets: http://www.ipb.uni-bonn.de/
 datasets/

 This project was part of a thesis for Heriot Watt University

-Dependencies
+##Dependencies

 HySLAM requires a C++17 compliant compiler.
 It relies on the OpenCL library 3.3.1 or greater

-Bibliography
+##Bibliography

 Nguyen, V., Harati, A., Martinelli, A., Siegwart, R., and Tomatis, N. (2006).
 Orthogonal SLAM: A step toward lightweight indoor autonomous navigation.
 IEEE International Conference on Intelligent Robots and Systems, pages 5007–5012.

 Rodriguez-Losada, D., San Segundo, P., Hernando, M., De La Puente, P., and ValeroGomez, A. (2013).
 GPU-mapping: Robotic map building with graphical multiprocessors.
 IEEE Robotics and Automation Magazine, 20(2):40–51.